Medically reviewed by Drugs.com. Last updated on Dec 2, 2021.

 HAE attacks are life-threatening and require immediate medical attention.
 Check with your doctor right away, or go to an emergency room as soon as possible, even if you feel better after using this medicine.

-This medicine may cause serious allergic reactions.
-These reactions can be life-threatening and require immediate medical attention.
+This medicine may cause serious allergic reactions, which can be life-threatening and require immediate medical attention.
 Call your doctor or nurse right away if you or your child have a rash, itching, hives, hoarseness, chest tightness, lightheadedness, dizziness or fainting, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive this medicine.

 This medicine may increase your risk of developing blood clots.
 Check with your doctor right away if you or your child have swelling and pain in your arms, legs, or stomach, chest pain, trouble breathing, loss of sensation, confusion, or problems with muscle control or speech.